 The perfect assimilation of architecture and nature

 The cave homes were not just energy-efficient refuges; they were designed to integrate fully into their setting.
 Dug into the slopes and cliffs, they were camouflaged in the landscape, becoming part of it.
 This approach was not just practical; it was also symbolic as it reflected a worldview in which human beings were not invaders, but partners with nature.
-The small openings that functioned as windows were designed to allow natural light and ventilation to enter without compromising the thermal insulation.
+The small openings used as windows were designed to allow in natural light and ventilation without compromising the thermal insulation.
 The interior areas, split over several levels, adapted to the needs of the inhabitants, with specific areas for sleeping, cooking and storing food.
 This simple-looking design is actually a sophisticated architectural solution that optimises resources and minimises the environmental impact.

 Spaces seeped with spiritual significance

 The Cappadocia cave homes were not just dwellings, but also hubs for community and spiritual life.
-Many of them were used as churches and monasteries, especially during the Byzantine era, when Christians used these spaces to flee from persecution.
+Many were used as churches and monasteries, especially during the Byzantine era, when Christians used them to flee from persecution.
 Inside, you can still find frescos that narrate religious scenes, witnesses of the role that these spaces played in the spiritual life of their inhabitants.
 The multifunctional use of these caves, which combined practical life with symbolism, is an example of how architecture can reflect not just the physical needs, but also the cultural and spiritual aspirations of a community.

 Lessons in sustainability for the present